 Cold Press Juicers

 For consumers who are serious about juicing as a lifestyle, Green Star GSE-5000 Elite is a model worthy of consideration.
 Among its many features, this Jumbo Twin Gear Juice Extractor boasts an automatic pulp-ejection function.
-It is a complete mastication product, which means it yields juice with the maximum amount of nutrients preserved, and the juice is extracted with minimal pulp.
+It is a complete mastication product, which means it will yuild juice with the maximum amount of nutrients preserved.
+In this process juice is extracted with minimal pulp.

 Why Breville Juicers?

-Breville Juicers are considered the most technologically advanced juicers today, owning about 20 percent of total juicer market share.
-“Food For Thought” and “We’re Food Thinkers” – the taglines used by Breville aptly describes their thoroughness with blenders in particular with well thought out features and a compact yet ergonomic design.
+Breville Juicers are considered the most technologically advanced and according to most – the best juicers you can buy online today.
+They possess about 20 percent of total juicer market share.
+“Food For Thought” and “We’re Food Thinkers” – the taglines used by Breville aptly describes their thoroughness with blenders.
+In particular, with well thought out features and a compact yet ergonomic design.
 Whether you are part-time juicing or on some hard-core juicing diet, Breville Juicers will meet your every need.